luisramos0/rock-paper-scissors/README.md

-How to build: no build required, just download, unzip and open index.html with Chrome
+How to run: download, unzip and open index.html with Chrome

-How to run the tests: after installing node, mocha, chai and sinon (with npm install), go to the base folder and type mocha to run the tests
+How to build: install node, mocha, chai and sinon (with npm install), go to the base folder and type mocha to run the tests

 Dev Notes:
 - requirejs: I have assumed requirejs could be plugged in with minimal effort and all global scope polution would dissapear (both code and test)